-Although it is well recognized that some numerical schemes commonly used in spectral wave prediction models are too diffusive to accurately propagate a localized disturbance over large distances (e.g., WAMDI Group 1988; Booij et al. 1999), the errors introduced by numerical diffusion in naturally broad wind-generated wave fields are not well known.
-In deep water, frequency and directional dispersion of swell causes a natural diffusion of energy in physical (x) space but also narrows the wave field in wavenumber (k) space.
+Although it is well recognized that some numerical schemes commonly used in spectral wave prediction models are too diffusive to accurately propagate a localized disturbance over large distances (e.g. the WAMDI Group, 1988; Booij et al., 1999), the errors introduced by numerical diffusion in naturally broad wind generated wave fields are not well known.
+In deep water, frequency and directional dispersion of swell causes a natural diffusion of energy in physical (\mathbf{x}) space but also narrows the wave field in wavenumber (k) space.
 In shallow water, refraction can cause large spatial gradients in wave energy that enhance numerical diffusion.
-Wave-wave and wave-bottom scattering processes, on the other hand, provide natural diffusion mechanisms that tend to broaden the wave spectrum (Hasselmann 1966).
-Hindcasts of swell transformation across a wide, irregular shelf, using the wave model CREST, showed that diffusion by wave-bottom interactions (class I Bragg scattering) approximately doubled the directional spread near the shore of the North Carolina Outer Banks (Ardhuin and Herbers 2002).
+Wave-wave and wave-bottom scattering processes on the other hand provide natural diffusion mechanisms that tend to broaden the wave spectrum (Hasselmann, 1966).
+Hindcasts of swell transformation across a wide, irregular shelf, using the wave model CREST, showed that diffusion by wave-bottom interactions (class I Bragg scattering) approximately doubled the directional spread near the shore of the North Carolina Outer Banks (Ardhuin and Herbers 2002, Ardhuin et al. 2003a,b).

-The goal of the present paper is therefore to evaluate whether this type of scattering process can be resolved by numerical models that, for this purpose, may be limited by numerical diffusion.
-To investigate this question we propose a generalization of the Lagrangian CREST scheme, a multistep ray method, with an arbitrary number of time steps over which the wave energy is advected along the same ray, offering a clear and flexible trade-off between computational cost and numerical diffusion (section 2).
-The technique has similarities with INTERPOL, the semi-Lagrangian scheme described by Lavrenov and Onvlee (1995) and Lavrenov (2003, chapter 3).
-The present approach is illustrated in section 3 with predictions of the evolution of the directional spread of swell across the broad and shallow North Carolina-Virginia continental shelf during the Shoaling Waves Experiment (SHOWEX), comparing the effects of numerical and physical (Bragg scattering) diffusion in model results.
-Conclusions and perspectives for this generalized multistep propagation scheme are given in section 4.
+The goal of the present paper is therefore to evaluate whether this type of scattering process can be resolved by numerical models, that, for this purpose, may be limited by numerical diffusion.
+To investigate this question we propose a generalization of the Lagrangian CREST scheme, a multi-step ray method, with an arbitrary number of time steps over which the wave energy is advected along the same ray, offering a clear and flexible trade-off between computational cost and numerical diffusion (section 2).
+The technique has similarities with the semi-Lagrangian scheme called 'INTERPOL', already described by Lavrenov and Onvlee (1995), and Lavrenov (2003, chapter 3).
+The present approach is illustrated with predictions of the evolution of the directional spread of swell across the broad and shallow North Carolina - Virginia continental shelf during the Shoaling Waves EXperiment (SHOWEX, in section 3), comparing the effects of numerical and physical (Bragg scattering) diffusion in model results.
+Conclusions and perspectives for this generalized multi-step propagation scheme are given in section 4.

-2. Generalization of the CREST numerical scheme
+2 Generalization of the CREST numerical scheme

-CREST is a phase-averaged spectral wave prediction model based on Eq.
-(2) described in detail by Ardhuin et al. (2001).
-First, in the precomputation phase, ray trajectories for the waves are traced backward from fixed Eulerian grid points with positions \mathbf{x}i to the model boundary.
+CREST is a phase-averaged spectral wave prediction model based on equation (2) described in detail by Ardhuin and others (2001).
+First, in the precomputation phase, ray trajectories for the waves are traced backwards from fixed Eulerian grid points with positions \mathbf{x}i to the model boundary.
 Source terms are evaluated at the grid points and interpolated onto the rays.
-The spectrum F is discretized in fixed frequency-direction bins, taking advantage of the conservation of wave frequencies along the rays.
+The spectrum F is discretized on a fixed frequency-direction, taking advantage of the conservation of wave frequencies along the rays.
 However, the spectral density F is still expressed as density in wavenumber vector space because only this density is conserved along the rays in the absence of source terms.
 Source terms are interpolated linearly in space and direction to match the local ray position and direction.